hauptem/F5-Multisite-Dashboard/Minified CSS and JavaScript/README.md

-These are pre-minified and tested CSS and Javascript files.
+These are pre-minified and tested CSS and Javascript files for Dashboard 2.0.

 It is recommended to use the minified versions in a production environment in order to reduce iFile size as much as possible with the caveat that debug capability will no longer exist.
 Use the non-minified